dylanxlam/cab_industry_investment_research/README.md

 ## Overview

 This project involves the analysis of data related to two cab companies, Pink Cab and Yellow Cab, with the goal of providing actionable insights for potential investors.
-The project aims to help stakeholders make an informed decision about which cab company to invest in.
+The project aims to help stakeholders make informed decisions about which cab company to invest in.

 ## Project Description